typographist/postcss/README.md

   }),
   ```

-  If you carefully monitor everything, you probably noticed that I did not set a ratio for a breakpoint named lgDesktop.
+  If you carefully monitored everything, you probably noticed that I did not set a ratio for a breakpoint named lgDesktop.
 All right.
 As mentioned earlier, this value will be inherited from the previous breakpoint.

   I hope it was not difficult for you.
 The idea of such a simple configuration I borrowed from <a href="https://github.com/scottkellum" target="_blank" title="Skott Kellum">Skott Kellum</a> and his remarkable project <a href="https://github.com/modularscale/modularscale-sass" target="_blank" title="modularscale-sass">modularscale-sass</a>.
 Well?
 Fasten your seat belts.
-Now the fun begins.)
+This is where the fun begins.)

   #### Typographist with Webpack